Fulltime Uber/Lyft Driver

 This will be an introduction to how I got started with rideshare and my experiences with the platforms, what you can expect if you become a driver, tips to get up and running as fast as possible, and which platform I prefer for newcomers.

 I got started the way that most people do, just driving part time.
 I am a major night owl.
 I needed a little extra money.
 I always loved the show Taxicab Confessions.
 And driving late night bar crowds for some extra cash seemed like a fun way to make some extra cash.

 I started driving just Friday and Saturday nights.
 I would start around 9pm-10pm, and stay out until about 3am after the bars closed and everyone got home for the night.

 I eventually started driving more and more hours and made the switch to driving full time.
-I really value to freedom and flexibility I have.
+I really value the freedom and flexibility I have.
 I literally can drive anywhere in the State (depending on the platform).
-I can make all of my own hours.
+I can make all my own hours.
 I meet lots of fun, interesting people, and it gets me out of the house every day.
 I love it.

 Whether it is a part time gig for extra money, or you are considering a career move to be a driver full time, this experience is incredibly fun and rewarding for me.